 Value

 Returns the spectrogram matrix with the cutoff applied.
-If plot = TRUE
+If plot = TRUE, a plot of the spectrogram is displayed.

 Examples